vysheradugi4/emptyLinesRemover/README.md

 ```

 `emptyLinesRemover` can transform javascript streams (work with buffer)
-and if data is strings (utf8) will be remove all empty lines.
-Support text,
+and if data is strings (text, csv or other) (utf8) will be remove all empty
-csv and other formats, created in Linux, Window and Mac systemes.
+lines or empty lines contains spaces.
+Support text, csv and other formats,
+created in Linux, Window and Mac systemes.

 ## Usage